 Clinical research has shown that removing potentially detrimental peritoneal fluid and achieving primary fascial closure are important goals when managing patients who require an open abdomen for the treatment of critical illness.4

-The method of temporary abdominal closure chosen may play an important role in patient outcomes2,5,6
+The method of a temporary abdominal closure may play an important role in positive clinical and economic outcomes.5678910

-In the twenty-center observational prospective study comparing ABTHERA™ Therapy to Barker’s vacuum-packing technique in trauma and surgical patients, ABTHERA™ Open Abdomen Negative Pressure Therapy was associated with a significantly improved 30-day primary fascial closure rate, and a 30-day all cause mortality rate (p=0.03 and 0.01 respectively).2
+In a twenty-center observational prospective study comparing ABTHERA™ Open Abdomen Negative Pressure Therapy to Barker’s vacuum-packing technique in trauma and surgical patients, ABTHERA™ Therapy was associated with a significantly improved 30-day primary fascial closure rate, and a 30-day all cause mortality rate (p=0.03 and 0.01, respectively).
+It was also associated with a reduction in length of stay.5

 Explore Products for Open Abdomen Management